 The meeting was called to order at 9:00 a.m. with Chair Mary Schell presiding.
 Roll was called with a majority of Trustees present, constituting a quorum.
-In addition to the Trustees, attending for all or part of the meeting were President Greg Crawford; Provost Liz Mullenix; Senior Vice Presidents Jayne Brownell and David Creamer; Vice Presidents Cristina Alcalde, Brad Bundy, Ande Durojaiye, Sue McDowell, Jessica Rivinius, David Seidl, Amy Shoemaker, Brent Shock, and Randi Thomas; Executive Assistant to the President Dawn Tsirelis; Associate Vice President Dawn Fahner; Director of Executive Communications Ashlea Jones; and Ted Pickerill, Chief of Staff and Secretary to the Board of Trustees; along with many others in attendance to assist or observe.
+In addition to the Trustees, attending for all or part of the meeting were President Greg Crawford; Provost Liz Mullenix; Senior Vice Presidents Jayne Brownell and David Creamer; Vice Presidents Brad Bundy, Ande Durojaiye, Sue McDowell, Jessica Rivinius, David Seidl, Amy Shoemaker, and Randi Thomas; interim Vice President Bethany Perkins; and Ted Pickerill, Chief of Staff and Secretary to the Board of Trustees; along with many others in attendance to assist or observe.